bmf-san/ggc/README.md

 ## Command Aliases

 Chain multiple `ggc` commands together with custom aliases you define.
-Here is the default aliases in your `~/.ggcconfig.yaml` file:
+Here is an example of aliases in your `~/.ggcconfig.yaml` file:
 ```yaml
 aliases:
     ac: